anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Think like a man of action; act like a man of thought.
+Quote: One's life has value so long as one attributes value to the life of others, by means of love, friendship, indignation and compassion.

-By: Henri Bergson
+By: Simone de Beauvoir